valtimo-platform/valtimo-documentation/release-notes/major10/10.3.0/valtimo-frontend-libraries.md

   Portaaltaak plugin module is added to @valtimo/plugin which supports plugin configuration.

+* **Added Duplicate button to Forms**

+  A button has been added to duplicate the form that is currently being edited

 * **Business logic for fieldtype/datatype/searchtype combinations**

   On the case-management page the "Match" field is hidden and is only shown for fields of data type text, any other field uses "Exact".